 Adding Spanish captions using Youtube and Google Drive

 While automatic video redaction software options provide consumers with a bevy of features and capabilities, some users may be looking to burn captions to a single video at no cost.
 Alternatively, Youtube Studio can also be used to add closed captions to a video in a variety of languages, including but not limited to Spanish.
 Youtube Studio includes menu options that will allow users to simply select a particular language and then have the subtitles or captions added to the video automatically with the click of a button.
 This can be done either when initially uploading the video to Youtube Studio or at the end of the video editing process.

-To the contrary, Google Drive can also be used to provide closed captions to videos in various languages.
+On the contrary, Google Drive can also be used to provide closed captions to videos in various languages.
 Much like Youtube Studio, Google Drive allows users to burn closed captions or subtitles to a given video file automatically.
 However, unlike Youtube Studio, this can be done across devices due to the cloud nature of Google Drive.
-When navigating Google Drive’s menus, users will also have the options to edit and customize their closed captions to their particular liking.
+When navigating Google Drive’s menus, users will also have the option to edit and customize their closed captions to their particular liking.
 Regardless of what method is chosen, the process of adding closed captions to a video file has been made easier than ever before.